 What can you do now to soak up this approach?

 2. Be open-minded about everyone you meet in your business.
 Ask how they give value, and how they set themselves apart.
 Make a note of it.
 There will be a day when someone else you know needs them.
-Even the most annoying or narcissistic person can become your "PET" - your personal emotional trainer.
+Remember that even the most annoying or narcissistic person can become your personal emotional trainer.
 I like to practice grace when I meet someone like that!

 3. The next time you are talking to a potential referral source:

 Explore the kinds of clients they prefer, and how they serve clients, so you know if they are someone your clients would value.

 Learn about their own aspirations and challenges, so you can be in a position to inspire their growth, helping them like you help your clients.

 By focusing only on them — not on what YOU do — they will experience how you serve your clients and will likely want their clients to experience that genuine care as well.

 4. Every time you are inspired by something new you’ve read or learned, share it with a client, a colleague, or a business ally who will also appreciate it.